This Post About the Top Social Media Platforms for 2021 Has Recently Been Updated

-What are the top social media platforms for 2020?
-Glad you asked.
-What follows is a list of the top social media platforms you can use to grow your business.
+What are the top social media platforms for 2021?
+Here’s a list of the top social media platforms you can use to grow your business in 2021 and beyond.
+You’ll find my strengths and weaknesses rating for each platform at the end of the description.
+It’s a totally subjective rating based on my own experiences with the platforms.

-We also include a bunch of additional tools you should know about.
-Tools like Agorapulse, Wishpond, and Latana are not necessarily social media platforms, but they are tools that you can use to improve the results of your campaigns.
+Plus, we include a bunch of additional tools you should know about.
+Tools like Agorapulse, Nimble, and GetResponse are not necessarily social media platforms, but they are tools that you can use to improve the results of your marketing campaigns.

 Social Media Platforms That Help You Network with Others: